MLB: It's deadline day to save opening day, 162-game season - NewsBreak

 MLB: It's deadline day to save opening day, 162-game season

-The sides agreed to arrive at Roger Dean Stadium at 10 a.m., three hours earlier than usual.
-It was the eighth straight day of talks at the vacant spring training home of the Miami Marlins and St. Louis Cardinals.
+With that in mind, the sides are scheduled to meet starting at 10 a.m., three hours earlier than usual.
+This will be the eighth straight day of talks at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

-MLB Deputy Commissioner Dan Halem and Executive Vice President Morgan Sword met with the union for about 45 minutes in the day's first session, which ended about noon.

 Sides were still far apart, but pressure is increasing.
 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.